ivancuric/css-selector-performance/Optimizing CSS.md

 ## The elephant in the room - style invalidation

 All of the aforementioned is fine, but it only mentions a single rendering pass.
 Today's websites are no longer static documents, but resemble apps, with dynamic, changing, interactable content.
-The br
+Let's see
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTIwNjkyMjJdfQ==
+eyJoaXN0b3J5IjpbLTE2NzQ4MzExODFdfQ==
 -->